Oil Change Service in Grand Rapids, MI

 There is great variation in oil change interval recommendations with the main reason being the conditions under which the vehicle is used.
 Vehicle use is commonly classified as light, heavy, or severe service.
 Surprisingly, most vehicle use can be classified as "severe".
 Severe service typically includes frequent short trips, less than 12 miles or 20 km, stop-and-go traffic, driving on gravel or dirt roads, towing and driving at sustained high speeds in hot weather.
 For this type of driving, the accepted industry recommendation is oil changes should be made at 3000 miles/5000 km or 3 months.
 Changing your oil and filter regularly, under these conditions, will greatly increase the life span of your engine.

 Oil filters should be replaced with each oil change.
 If the filter is not changed a large amount of dirty, used oil remains in the filter and is mixed with and contaminates the fresh oil.
-In the past filters were often replaced every second oil change but this is false economy in considering the low cost of a filter compared to the expense of prematurely replacing an engine.
+In the past filters were often replaced every second oil change but this is a false economy in considering the low cost of a filter compared to the expense of prematurely replacing an engine.

 Oil viscosity or weight is a measure of the oil's thickness or resistance to flow.
 Different oil viscosity is required depending on the air temperature.
 Using a thick oil in cold weather places increased load on the battery and starter motor and in extreme temperatures can cause oil starvation and engine failure.
 Using too thin an oil in high temperatures can result in a lack of lubrication and severe engine damage.